Coronavirus (COVID-19) information

 Check back regularly for updates, as information on this page may change.

-The Welsh government has cancelled next summer's GCSE, AS and A-level exams.
-Grades will be awarded based on:
+The Welsh government has cancelled next summer's GCSE, AS and A-level exams and has announced that grades will be assessed by schools and colleges.

-More details can be found in the latest government guidance.
+More details can be found in the Education Minister’s statement.

 Higher, Advanced Higher and National 5 exams will not go ahead in 2021.
 They will be replaced with awards based on teacher judgement of evidence of pupils’ attainment.